IvanMadman/Simple-AI-Assistant/README.md

 ## Installation

-1. Create a `simple-ai-assistant` folder with the files of this repository and upload it to the `/wp-content/plugins/` directory.
+1. Download the 1.0.0 release simple-ai-assistant.zip from this repository and add it from your wordpress "add plugin" section
-   If you prefer, you can create a simpleaiassistant.zip with this repository and add it from your wordpress "add plugin" section
+   Or, if you prefer, create a `simple-ai-assistant` folder with the files of this repository and upload it to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to 'Settings' > 'Simple AI Assistant' to configure the plugin.